slep2-0/MyOS/README.md

 ![DEVELOPMENT](https://img.shields.io/badge/Status-DEVELOPMENT,_STABLE-purple?style=for-the-badge)

-**Note - The developer branch is way more advanced currently, but since I still encounter a page fault with SMP & Uniprocessor (still gotta figure it out, DPC stuff), I will not merge yet.**

 MatanelOS is a 64-bit SMP Compatible Operating System built from scratch, inspired by Windows kernel architecture.
-It features preemption, IRQLs, DPCs, paging, dynamic memory, and a fully-fledged VFS (currently FAT32), and a scheduler that supports multiprocessing.
+It features preemption, IRQLs, DPCs, paging, dynamic memory (PFN DB, pools), and a fully-fledged VFS (currently FAT32), and a scheduler that supports multiprocessing.
 This project is for educational purposes and low-level OS experimentation.

 ---